uasim1702/LocalLLM-hotels/README.md

 Examples
 - What do guests say about the staff at Hotel Russo Palace?
-- Any complaints about noise in Venice area?
+- What do you think about Holiday Inn in Maryland?
-- Summarize breakfast opinions for hotels in Lido.
+- Summarize breakfast opinions for hotels in Ocean city.

 Config (edit in code)
 - vector.py: chunk_size=600, chunk_overlap=100, retriever k=5